BashGui/easybashgui/docs/README.md

 #### Size box windows

-All windows functions support options `<-w|-width> [integer]` and `<-h|-height> [integer]` for custom window size with exception of "notify_message" and earlier versions of kdialog !
+All windows functions support options `<-w|-width> [integer]` and `<-h|-height> [integer]` for custom window size with exception of `notify_message` and earlier versions of kdialog !

 ``` bash